QuinntyneBrown/EFFunkiness/README.md

 ## Funkiness

-This will normally throw a InvalidOperationException stating the Data Reader is open:
+This will normally throw an InvalidOperationException stating the Data Reader is open:

 ```csharp